arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 | Antipolarity protection       | No                        |
 | Input impedance               | 5.85 kΩ                   |

+***The inputs are marked on plastic as DGT/0-10 V to maintain uniformity with the main Opta module and as conventionally the majority of industrial analog sensors work in the 0-10 V range.***

 #### Analog Inputs
 | Characteristics           | Details                          |